dutt/new_dev_tips/README.md

 ## Code review critique

-Code review is not personal.
-We're critizing your code, not you.
-You need to seperate the two or things will be really hard for you going forward.
+Code review can get harsh, you need to learn to seperate issues in your code from your value as a person.
+When starting working as a developer you've chosen to expose

 ## Specification issues